AFSA

 Event

-Although the competition is held online, the results will be revealed at Japanese Society for Artificial Intelligence in October, 2024.
+Although the competition is held online, the results will be revealed at Japanese Society for Artificial Intelligence on December 21, 2024.
 Anyone including but not limited to contestants is welcome to join the event.

 Organizers